EdAncerys/Learning-Journey-At-Makers/Week-3.md

 **What I've learned:**

+> The whole Web is built on client-server relationships.

-**HTTP** is an extensible protocol that is easy to use.
+> **HTTP** is an extensible protocol that is easy to use.
 The client-server structure, combined with the ability to simply add headers, allows HTTP to advance along with the extended capabilities of the Web.

 ## Afternoon Challenges